 - Identifies some alphabet letters (upper and lower case)

-- Knows difference between letter, number, words
+- Knows the difference between a letter, number, words

 - Is able to match sounds to letters